Afrahaden/Afrahaden/README.md

 # Hi there 👋, my name is Afrah Aden

-#### I am currently pursuing a Bachelor of Science degree in Information Technolog.
+#### I am currently pursuing a Bachelor of Science degree in Information Technology.

 👨‍💻 All of my projects are available at in my <a href="https://afrahaden.github.io/afrah/#projects"><b>portfolio website</b></a>